feellgood/FeeLLGood/ci-tests/README.md

 ## Files

-* `Vagrantfile`: used to spin up virtual machines for manual testing
+* `test-vm`: shell script for managing the virtual machines used for manual testing
 * `install-dependencies.sh`: install the dependencies needed to build feeLLGood.
 This script accepts two options:
   * `-u`: install any extra dependencies needed to build the unit tests